 Cadbury Universe

 Cadbury is one of the world’s largest confectioneries, and the Cadbury Chocolate World is an entertaining way for visitors to learn about the history of chocolate and Cadbury, as well as the manufacturing process of one of the world’s largest confectioneries.
-Cadbury World also features a theme park-like attraction that is popular with families.
-It is also home to the world’s largest Cadbury sweet store, making it one of the finest locations for families to visit in Birmingham.
-Cadbury World currently consists of fourteen zones that tell the history of chocolate and the Cadbury company through a variety of static sets, animatronics, video introductions, multi-tactile film, intuitive presentations and exercises, and staff exhibits.
+It also features a theme park-like attraction that is popular with families.
+It is also home to the world’s largest Cadbury sweet store.
+Making it one of the finest locations for families to visit in Birmingham.
+Cadbury World currently consists of fourteen zones that tell the history of chocolate and the Cadbury company through a variety of static sets, animatronics, video introductions, multi-tactile films, intuitive presentations and exercises, and staff exhibits.

 Living Black Country Museum

 This 26-acre museum, located just 9 miles from Birmingham, offers a comprehensive look at the history of mining.
-It consists of approximately fifty authentic buildings and an ancient mine shaft that can be investigated.
-There are interpreters dressed in period attire who explain to visitors how people lived in the past.
+It consists of approximately fifty authentic buildings and an ancient mine shaft.
+There are interpreters in period attire who explain to visitors how people lived in the past.
 It is one of England’s finest open-air institutions.
 It is a favorite of those who wish to investigate the history of industrialization in a lighthearted manner.